rana-abhishek/nayan-blog/source/_posts/Vehicle-Parking-Occupancy-Detection.md

 Hence as it can be seen from the image above, with the help of ***Deep Learning*** and ***Computer Vision*** , we have successfully solved this problem by following a very simple and systematic approach.

+For more such exciting Deep Learning blog posts,[click here](https://nayan.co/blog/)